 Fine-tuning frame rate limits in remote sessions significantly enhances visual performance and responsiveness, fostering a smoother and more enjoyable user experience.

-Some remote display protocols, including Remote Desktop Protocol (RDP), by default don’t support a frame rate that is greater than 30 frames per second (FPS).
 To change the frame rate limit, what you’ll need to do is create a (DWMFRAMEINTERVAL) entry in the registry subkey (HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server\WinStations) to change the maximum frame rate limit on the remote session host.

 The registry entry that’s described in the following procedure (DWMFRAMEINTERVAL) sets the maximum frame rate limit that the remote display protocol can deliver to the remote session client.
 This setting does not set the actual frame rate for the remote session client.
 The actual frame rate in the remote session depends on other factors such as application and computer hardware resources.